-Consistent with Morgan Lewis’s core principles, Andrew is committed to providing exceptional client service to clients by building relationships focused on connection, communication, and collaboration.
+Consistent with Morgan Lewis’s core principles, Andrew is committed to providing exceptional client service and building long-term strategic relationships with clients focused on communication and collaboration.
 Andrew seeks first to listen and understand a client’s goals and the business context and then to provide insightful, creative, and tailored solutions that enable the client to achieve those goals within the client’s defined parameters for success.
-Andrew endeavors to provide clients with access to all of Morgan Lewis’s intellectual and global talent and resources to deliver the best overall results and experience.
+Andrew endeavors to bring together Morgan Lewis’s intellectual and global talent and resources to construct elite legal teams that deliver the best overall results and experience to clients.

 Andrew is also passionate about using technology, knowledge management, legal project management, and other innovations in legal practice to provide fast, reliable, and consistent service in a cost-effective and efficient manner.

 Andrew has practical experience handling a full spectrum of transactions including buyouts; platform acquisitions; exit transactions; mergers; add-ons and roll-ups; carve-outs and spin-offs; leveraged recapitalizations; and management rollovers and equity incentive structures.
 He also regularly works on matters involving growth equity, minority, and strategic investments; co-investments; corporate restructurings and reorganizations; and founder liquidity transactions.
 Additionally, Andrew advises on acquisition financings; syndicated bank loans; investment grade and high-yield bond offerings; asset-based loans; mortgage loan warehousing and repurchase facilities; and capital call lending transactions.